Picture alt text

 Best Practices:

-• Be Descriptive: Make alt text descriptive and concise, conveying the image's purpose and content accurately.
+Be Descriptive: Alt text should be concise but descriptive, accurately conveying the image's purpose and content.

-• Avoid Repetition: If multiple similar images serve the same purpose, you can use identical alt text, but ensure it remains relevant.
+Avoid Repetition: If multiple similar images serve the same purpose, use the same alt text, ensuring it's still relevant.

-By implementing alt text effectively, you enhance the accessibility of your webpage and improve its SEO performance.
+By effectively implementing alt text, you enhance both the accessibility of your webpage and its SEO performance.

 Note: Alt text should not be confused with the "title" attribute, which provides additional information when users hover over an image but is not used by screen readers or search engines for content understanding.